millylea/millylea/README.md

 - 👋 Hi, I’m @millylea - Thao Le
 - 👀 I’m interested in Automation Testing
 - 🌱 I’m currently learning Java, Js
-- 💞️ I’m looking to collaborate on Testing
+- 💞️ Talke a look at my page: https://millylea.github.io/
-- 📫 How to reach me thaominlea@gmail.com
+- 📫 How to reach me: thaominlea@gmail.com
 - ⚡ Fun fact: I tried to use API automation testing framework to test HTML response and boy, it was a headache, It worked btw

 <!---